 Just place an order above or below the formation to trade these patterns (following the direction of the ongoing trend, of course).

-Finally, for wedges and rectangles, aim for a target that is at least the size of the chart pattern.
+Finally, for wedges and rectangles, aim for a target that is at least the size of the formation.

 When it comes to pennants, you may aim higher and target the height of the mast.